Close Shelf

 3. As appropriate, make decisions on investment manager replacement, including interviewing new manager candidates

-5. Oversee the Socially Responsible Investment (SRI) Subcommittee, which monitors compliance with the JIF investment policy to promote Environmental, Social, and Governance (ESG) factors
+6. Oversee the Socially Responsible Investment policies, while monitoring compliance with the JIF investment policy and Diocesan policy to promote Environmental, Social, and Governance (ESG) factors

 Real Property of the Diocese

-7. Working with the bishop, the Diocesan Trustees make decisions about the disposition of, and other appropriate actions related to, the real property of the Diocese in missions, parishes, and at the Diocese itself.
+1. Working with the bishop, the Board of Trustees makes decisions about the disposition of, and other appropriate actions related to, the real property of the Diocese in missions, parishes, and at the Diocese itself.

 *JIF includes